ghex-org/GHEX/doc_src/scope/scope.rst

     :alt: This should not be visible
     :figclass: align-center

     Example of Domain Decomposition.
-The physical domain, on the right, is split into 4 different sub-domains.
-To allow for the computation to process without having to remotely access avery single element that resides on remote processes, the application uses *ghost regions*, or *halos* (in pink) that need to be updated whenever the computation requires accesing that region again (and the values in that regions have been updated).
-The blue arrows show the communication pattern, also referred in the manual as *halo-update*, or *halo-exchange* operation.
+The physical domain, on the left, is split into 4 different sub-domains.
+To allow for the computation to progress without having to remotely access every single element that resides on a remote process, the application uses **ghost regions**, or **halos** (in pink), that need to be updated whenever the computation requires accesss to that region.
+The blue arrows show the communication pattern, also referred in the manual as **halo-update**, or **halo-exchange** operation.

 .. figure:: figures/symmetric.png
     :width: 300px